Are you a program administrator? Visit our Administrator FAQ page!

 Yes, you can go back to any question by either clicking the “Back” button or using the answer sheet to jump to the question you would like to review.
 You may change your answers by selecting a new answer and clicking “Next” on the question screen to save your new response.
-However, once you have submitted all of your answers at the end of the exam by clicking "Finish", you will not be able to return to the exam.
+However, once you have submitted all of your answers at the end of the exam by clicking "Finish", you will not be able to return to the exam or change any answers.

 After you have reviewed the exam to ensure that all questions have been answered to your satisfaction, click “Finish” on the exam review step to complete the exam.
-You will not be able to return to the exam after submitting.
+You will not be able to return to the exam after clicking “Finish”.

-Even though your exam may be held early, we need to allow all programs to complete their exams before we release reports; you can expect to get your results approximately 2 weeks from the exam closing, in early March.
+Although your exam may be held early, we need to allow all programs to complete their exams before we release reports; you can expect to get your results approximately 2 weeks from the exam closing, in early March.
 Your individual results will be accessed by returning to ESAP-ITE in either Completed Activities or Pending Activities, entering the course, and using the left-hand navigation.
-Your program director/coordinator will receive separate access to a group report, and can also see your individual results, and the entire list of questions.
+Your program director/coordinator will receive separate access to a group report, your individual results, and the entire list of questions.